cpjobling/eg-247-textbook/_build/labs/lab02/index.md

 Use file save as to download the script [ilaplace_lab.m](ilaplace_lab.m).
 Open the script as a Live Script and use the Matlab ``laplace``, ``ilaplace`` and ``ezplot`` functions as appropriate to complete the examples given in the comments in the script.

-Save and attach the resulting modified script ``ilaplace_lab`` as a Live Script file to the Teams assignement page for **Lab 2: Laplace and Inverse Laplace Transforms** of your OneNote portfolio.
+Save and attach the resulting modified script ``ilaplace_lab`` as a Live Script file to the Teams assignment page for **Lab 2: Laplace and Inverse Laplace Transforms** of your OneNote portfolio.

 2 marks

-## What to Turn In
+## What to Hand In

 Marks should be be claimed according to how many of the parts of Exercises 2 and 3 have been completed.

-You should attach the files you wish to claim for to the Lab 2 submission page in OneNote, complete the claim form and turn-in your assignment through Teams.
+You should attach the files you wish to claim for to the Lab 2 submission page in OneNote, complete the claim form and hand-in your assignment through Teams.

 ## Claim